What is roller skiing?

 Join a taster session for £10 per person (less for students and children!) which includes instruction and kit hire if required.
 Track fee payable separately to the venue.

 After your taster session, we offer a 4-week roller ski Introductory Package.
 Each lesson lasts 1.5 hours and we’ll introduce you to the basics of roller skiing in the classic style.
 Instruction is based on Snowsport England’s (SE) Nordic Proficiency Awards and after 4 weeks you should have learned all the basic techniques to achieve the one star award.
-We’ll register you on the Scheme as part of the Introductory Package and then you’ll move onto our coaching programme.
+We can register you onto the scheme once you have achieved the first level, 1* and then you’ll move onto our coaching programme.

 For more information on our roller ski sessions, costs and Nordic Proficiency Scheme, please click the button to download our roller ski information sheet.